General Application for GST/HST Rebates

 Qualifying heating oil

-Fuel that is suitable for use as heating oil would qualify for the point-of-sale rebate where it is marketed or sold as fuel for use as heating oil for heating homes, buildings, or similar structures.
+Fuel that is suitable for use as heating oil qualifies for the point-of-sale rebate where it is marketed or sold as fuel for use as heating oil for heating homes, buildings, or similar structures.
 Heavy fuel oil, or fuel sold as fuel for use in internal combustion engines, does not qualify.

 Qualifying newspapers